 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Dickens Heath, old or new, by completing a memory sheet attached right.
+Let us know your memories of Dickens Heath, old or new, by completing a memory sheet attached below.